wuyuchang/chang.github.io/source/_posts/Principle-of-Promise-Deferred.md

 ## use Promise & Deferred
-To realize this, we create a new Deferred, and we trigger deferred function (progress/end/error) when we finish specific action to tell Deferred that we finished.
+To implement this, we create a new Deferred, and we trigger deferred function (progress/end/error) when we finish specific action to tell Deferred that we finished.
 Then we get promise object, and then we can store it, and call it with callback in another file.
 So we successful separate call async and get data in two files.
 ``` JavaScript